JacquelineDMcGraw/JacquelineDMcGraw/README.md

 <p>
 <ul>
   <li> 💻 I'm a lead at <a href="https://github.com/tomkaX?tab=repositories" target="_blank" title="Facebook Developer Circle: Boston Facebook group (Opens in a new window)">Facebook Developer Circle: Boston</a> – We are community of innovators and experienced developers who give free opportunities to learn Facebook products.
-Come learn stuff with us by <a href="https://boston-devc.github.io/Subscribe" target="_blank" title="Facebook Developer Circle: Boston Notification Sign-up Page (Opens in a new window)">getting an alert when our next event is released. ✨</li>
+Come learn stuff with us by <a href="https://boston-devc.github.io/Subscribe" target="_blank" title="Facebook Developer Circle: Boston Notification Sign-up Page (Opens in a new window)">getting an alert when our next event is released.</a> ✨</li>

   <br/>